acropup/RentalQuirks/README.md

   - Ctrl + Left click headers to maintain existing sort on other columns.
   - Right clicking a header brings up the menu, just like default RentalWorks left click behaviour.
   - Ctrl + Left click any table cell to filter the column by that value.
+- Zebra Barcode Printer integration:
+  - Barcode Print Utility lives as an application alongside RentalWorks, and lets you queue up barcodes and print them directly to a Zebra label printer.
+  - If you want to use the Barcode Print Utility, **you will need to fork RentalQuirks and customize barcode.js** with your own label formats and other preferences.
+  - Ability to choose between label formats, and print duplicates of the same barcode.
+  - The "Dry Run" printer option lets you acquaint yourself with the interface without printing labels by accident.
+  - Barcode picker lets you choose barcodes from anywhere they exist on the site.
+  - Activate / Deactivate Barcodes button marks selected barcodes with an X, to signify that the barcode is not currently in use.
+  - Drag and drop interface for rearranging queued items.
+Multi-select with the mouse and Ctrl and Shift keys.
+  - Stop, Pause, and Resume functionality for batch printing.
+  - Quick Print and skip the queue by typing a barcode and submitting it with Ctrl+Enter.
+  - Hover tooltips on many of the buttons describe the expert features available.
+  - Extensive logging of printer commands and communications.
+- Unambiguous "Hamburger Menu" icon. *(Optional)*

 # TODO